jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/esap-ram.rst

 * Having the memory addresses and data share a bus poses a problem for the system

-    * The vales on the bus are always changing, but the indexed memory location may need to be static for some time
+    * The values on the bus are always changing, but the indexed memory location may need to be static for some time

 .. figure:: RAM_with_bus_no_register.png